Cloak and Dagger (characters): "Spider-Island"

 In the "Spider-Island" storyline as Cloak and Dagger are established to have been left homeless after their home was determined by authorities to be in violation of building codes.
 They then were confronted by the Avengers who informed them about the present spider problem at hand.
-It's also revealed that Dagger is attending college classes as an attempt to normalize her life.
+It is also revealed that Dagger is attending college classes as an attempt to normalize her life.
 Cloak has contradicting views as he acknowledges them as "special".
 After Mister Negative hears of a prophecy that he is destined to be killed by Dagger, he kidnaps her and corrupts her with his negative touch; her powers are changed, now working through the Dark Force.
 Similar to Cloak, she gets the "hunger" for light and starts dying from the lack of it.
-Cloak pleads with Mister Negative to give him the touch.
+Cloak pleads with Negative to give him the touch.
 He surprisingly agrees, altering Cloak's abilities to be powered by light.
 Cloak feeds Dagger his light, causing an explosion.
 In the aftermath it is revealed that Dagger now has Cloak's original powers, and Cloak has Dagger's.
 This change in powers recalls the reference to D'Spayre's influence on their life, as according to him in the final issue of their original run, these were the power sets they were always originally meant to have, but D'Spayre interfered, resulting in Cloak and Dagger having 'reversed' power sets, and considered weaker than what they would have been had D'Spayre not gotten involved in their lives.